Highlights from the Permanent Collection November 14, 2013 - April 5, 2015

 Admission is free.

 A Filipino tradition during the Christmas season, the parol lantern symbolizes hope, peace, and the victory of light overcoming darkness.
-The star-shaped lantern with decorative tassels is traditionally made with bamboo and colorful Japanese paper or tissue paper.
+The star-shaped lantern with decorative tassels is made with bamboo and colorful Japanese paper, tissue paper, or cellophane.
 Bring the family to create your own Filipino parol, and don't wait for Christmas to display your bright lantern-- march with it at the annual Halloween Lantern Parade at Patterson Park.

 ALASH: Throat Singing from Tuva Saturday, November 9, 2013, 8 p.m.